 A Doula does not replace a partner.

-Instead, she helps support the partner so that he or she can love and encourage the laboring woman.
-A Doula holds space - offers a safe place for the laboring woman.
+Instead, she helps support the partner so that he/she/they can love and encourage the laboring/birthing person.
+A Doula holds space - offers a safe place for the laboring person.
 A Doula supports, encourages and advocates.
 A Doula offers comfort techniques, suggestions for position changes, relaxation techniques, reminders to stay hydrated and eat, a reassuring touch and other resources.
-Doulas also believe in a woman’s ability to birth her baby and helps the woman trust herself and her body.
-Women hold the power to birth their babies within themselves.
-Sometimes a Doula can help a woman find that power - but the power has always been in the woman.
+Doulas also believe in the birthing person’s ability to birth their baby and helps them trust themself and their body.
+Birthing people hold the power to birth their babies within themselves.
+Sometimes a Doula can help a birthing person find that power - but the power has always been in the birthing person.

 Doula Rachel, Aug 2018.
 Shared with permission.

 Studies have shown that having a Doula can decrease:

 Forceps or Vacuum Extractor use

 Length of Labor